Fluid Grades

 So...
 How does it work?

 In a nutshell, Fluid Grading means that each grade can be changed by the teacher to accurately reflect a student's current understanding.
 Students can revise and resubmit any of their assignments to show that their understanding has improved, or can wait until a similar assignment comes along to show their improved understanding.
 When their understanding improves, their grade improves with it.
 The level of understanding is determined through a rubric, which students have access to before they begin an assignment.
 These rubrics help students to know what the expectations are, and allow for direct feedback from the teacher to explain where a student is making mistakes or has misconceptions.
 The student can then use this feedback to fix their mistakes and submit the assignment again.
-Students can resubmit as many times as they like, and the teacher will continue to give feedback based on the rubric.

 Here is the part that might be a little tricky: While students will receive feedback from each assignment through the rubric, the assignment itself does not directly affect their grade.
 Each of the assignments will inform the teacher of the student's understanding, allowing the teacher to give a grade for the concept, rather than the assignment.
 This might sound a little confusing, but is a practice that has been around a long time.
 In fact, this is the way grades are done in elementary schools throughout San Diego Unified School District.
 It is referred to as standards-based grading.